-It starts with the all night art party that is Nuit Blanche on September 29 to 30, 2018.
+It starts with the all night art party that is Nuit Blanche on October 5, 2019.
 Stay up, wander around and fuel your creative spirit.
-Or find the latest in modern art to purchase as Art Toronto brings top galleries and dealers in from all over the world to the Metro Toronto Convention Centre October 26 to 29.
+Or find the latest in modern art to purchase as Art Toronto brings top galleries and dealers in from all over the world to the Metro Toronto Convention Centre October 25 to 27.

 Major League Sports

-All eyes are on centre court at the Scotiabank Arena (formerly Air Canada Centre) as Canada’s favourite NBA team starts its season.
-And the puck drops on the first Leafs game against the arch rival Montreal Canadiens on Wednesday, October 3.
+After a thrilling championship-winning season, all eyes are on centre court at the Scotiabank Arena (formerly Air Canada Centre) as Canada’s beloved NBA Champions the Toronto Raptors starts its season.
+And the puck drops on the first Toronto Maple Leafs against the Ottawa Senators on Wednesday, October 2.

-Readings are just part of the attraction as the International Festival of Authors unfolds lakeside at Harbourfront Centre.
-Interviews, roundtables, signings and the PEN Canada benefit are all part of this 11-day celebration of the written word.
-Don’t forget to take in the 1-day book fair, Word On the Street on September 23.
+Readings are just part of the attraction as the 40th anniversary edition of the International Festival of Authors unfolds lakeside at Harbourfront Centre.
+Interviews, roundtables, signings and and poetry slams are all part of this 10-day celebration of the written word.
+Plus, don’t forget to take in the world’s largest outdoor book fair, Word On the Street on September 21 to 22.